centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-firepower-snmp.md

 yum install centreon-plugin-Network-Cisco-Firepower-Snmp.noarch
 ```

-2. On the Centreon Central server, install the Centreon Plugin-Pack from the RPM:
+2. On the Centreon Central server, install the Centreon Monitoring Connector from the RPM:

 ```bash
 yum install centreon-pack-network-cisco-firepower-snmp
 ```

-3. On the Centreon Web interface in "Configuration > Plugin packs > Manager", install the *Cisco Firepower SNMP* Plugin-Pack
+3. On the Centreon Web interface in **Configuration > Monitoring Connectors Manager**, install the *Cisco Firepower SNMP* Monitoring Connector

 </TabItem>
 </Tabs>